G.I. Joe: Retaliation: Music

-The film's score was composed by Henry Jackman.
+The film's score was composed by Henry Jackman, conducted by Nick Glennie-Smith and performed by the Hollywood Studio Symphony.
 A soundtrack of the score was released in April 2013.

 Release

 Theatrical

 Previously slated for release on August 10, 2012 and June 29, 2012, Paramount announced in May 2012 that they were delaying the film's release until March 29, 2013 (but was later moved up to March 28, 2013), in order to convert the movie to 3D and boost interest in international markets.

-The delay "gobsmacked" the film industry due to Paramount's implementation of a substantial advertising campaign beginning with a Super Bowl commercial, with the "warehouses full of" toys were waiting for the film's launch, and because it was one of only three Paramount-produced films scheduled for Summer 2012 (along with The Dictator and Katy Perry: Part of Me).
+The delay "gobsmacked" the film industry due to Paramount's implementation of a substantial advertising campaign beginning with a Super Bowl commercial, with the "warehouses full of" toys were waiting for the film's launch, and because it was one of only three Paramount-produced films scheduled for summer 2012 (along with The Dictator and Katy Perry: Part of Me).
 The studio also wanted to avoid competing with Tatum's Magic Mike, also scheduled for June 29.